 What is a penis pump?

 A penis pump is a device that uses suction or internal pressure to draw blood into the penis, which can trigger an erection.
-Most penis pumps are manual, but some are automatic, powered by batteries or a rechargeable motor.
-Penis pumps can be used to aid erectile difficulties, enhance erection, or to help you achieve an erection quickly.
+Most are manual (you operate it), but some are automatic, powered by batteries or a rechargeable motor.
+Penis pumps can be used to aid erectile difficulties, enhance erection, and to get a penis harder, faster.